howerj/liblisp/liblisp.md

 * get-char

-Read in a character, if no input port is given it will use the standard IO input port.
+Read in a character from an input port.
 It returns a integer representing that character.

-        (get-char)
         (get-char IN)

 * get-delim

-Read in a record delimited by a character, uses the default input port if none is given.
+Read in a record delimited by a character.
 A string can be provided, but only the first character of the string is used at the moment as a delimiter.
 An integer can be provided representing that character instead, this can included the End-Of-File marker, which allows you to slurp an entire file into one string.
 If the record is not delimited by that character it will read the entire contents until the end of the file is encountered.

-If no input port is provided it will take its input from the standard input port.

-        # (get-delim STRING)
-        # (get-delim INTEGER)
         # (get-delim IN STRING)
         # (get-delim IN INTEGER)